Launching a start-up is incredibly exciting, it’s often a leap of faith to pursue a passion that will pay dividends in the long-term.

 When to use Cloud

-But recognising when and how to use the cloud is a real challenge, it’s generally driven by cost and the measures or business case for cost justification are difficult to measure, For example, let’s say you need a development server and a production server.
+But recognising when and how to use the cloud is a real challenge, it’s generally driven by cost, and the measures or business case for cost justification is difficult to measure, For example, let’s say you need a development server and a production server.
 Cloud can appear more expensive when you look over three years, so you can buy cheaper hardware and run a server yourself and you may decide to do just that, but you need to consider the total cost picture, which needs to include time and quality as well as a direct cost.
 Cloud services continually improve over time whereas purchased hardware is static.

 Ensuring the Outcomes with Cirro

 Cirro addresses these key growth challenges by focusing on supporting start-ups through the various phases of growth.
 This allows start-ups to concentrate on the business, rather than running the infrastructure.
 Many start-ups are also software developers or have a major reliance on specific services, Cirro works closely with them to understand who they are and what they do.